drjuls/AMBiT/INSTALL.md

 cmake --install build
 ```

+You might need to `sudo` this command.
 By default, this will try to install AMBiT somewhere like `/usr/local/bin/ambit`.
-This is often not
+This directory is often not
 writable on shared systems like HPC clusters, so we usually want to set `CMAKE_INSTALL_PREFIX`
 during configuration to some directory we have write-access to.
 In this case, CMake will install
 AMBiT to `${CMAKE_INSTALL_PREFIX}/bin/ambit`, so for example: